Virksaabnavjot/Documentation-MeetingRoom-Pro/README.md

-# MeetingRoom Pro - Documentation Repository
+# MRPro - A to Z (Documentation Repository)

 Tagline: Find, Book, Review

-WELCOME TO ROOM ASSISTANT APP DOCUMENTATION REPOSITORY

-Documentation Repo for MeetingRoom Pro (RoomAssistant) project  https://github.com/Virksaabnavjot/MeetingRoom-Pro

-This repo contains all a-z documentation for the MeetingRoom Pro Project and repo may be set to private at times.
+This repo contains all a-z documentation for the MRPro Project and repo may be set to private at times.

+Link to MRPro project repo: https://github.com/virksaabnavjot/mrpro